asood08/Projects/UBCSailbot/README.md

 This folder contains two of the Breakout Boards/ Shields that I worked on, which include the Rudder V2 and Sail V3.
 Sail V3 is my latest design; however, this will be ordered and tested in October.
+In the folder you can find explanations of the different circuits implimented in my latest design!

 ![PCB Screenshot Placeholder](../images/PCBS_V2.jpeg)